po1sigala/live/01-Class-Content/17-CS/02-Homework/README.md

 * Tutorial provides a clear explanation of how the regex works.
 Be as concise as possible.

-* Tutorial describes each component of the regex in a separate section.
+* Tutorial describes each regex component in a separate section.

 ## Review